 We closely follow international public finance and bring critical updates from the ground.

 – The European Bank for Reconstruction and Development (EBRD) extended EUR 7 million in equity to Lydian in 2017, which were earmarked for the financing of Environmental and Social Mitigation Measures – The EBRD has previously invested CAD 5.8 million (EUR 4 million) equity financing for exploration and development programme of drilling and feasibility studies for the Amulsar project in 2009

-– Location: provinces of Vayots Dzor and Syunik in Southeast Armenia, about 6 kilometers from the spa town of Jermuk – The construction started in 2017 but has stopped in June 2018 when local people started blocking the access roads to the mine.
+– Location: provinces of Vayots Dzor and Syunik in Southeast Armenia, about 6 kilometers from the spa town of Jermuk – The construction started in 2017 but has stopped in June 2018 when local people blocked the access roads to the mine.

 Health impacts: in a sociological study conducted in 2018, 85.7 per cent of respondents observed negative impacts on health, such as increasing asthmatic attacks, lung diseases, dry skin, headaches and insomnia.

 Environmental risks: the mine construction is at odds with the national legislation and international conventions for nature protection.
 The area has water and biodiversity-rich ecosystems, with a number of Red List species.
 Part of the mine is located within the borders of an Emerald site according to the Bern Convention on the Conservation of European Wildlife and Natural Habitats.
 The headwaters of the Arpa and Vorotan rivers are in the vicinity of Amulsar, and the mine also neighbours Armenia’s largest and most strategic water reservoirs, one of which is directly connected to Lake Sevan.
 A potential accident at the mine can, therefore, endanger the whole area, as well as Armenia’s largest freshwater lake.
 Apart from it, confirmed uranium deposits in the project area might multiply the risks of radioactive contamination.

-A test for Armenian new-found democracy
+A test for Armenian democracy

 Amulsar - another troubled project?

 A detailed review, however, shows that the Amulsar mine is not fully compliant with the EBRD’s requirements, and goes against multiple international treaties and national regulations, such as the Bern Convention on the Conservation of European Wildlife and Natural Habitats.
 Biodiversity offsetting measures aiming to compensate for a permanent loss of key biodiversity in the project area are risky, unpredictable, and incompatible with environmental laws in many countries, including Armenia, and international conventions.

 Disrupted local livelihoods

 Residents of a resort town Jermuk and the surrounding communities have long contested that the mining and cyanide leaching posed a threat to their environment and economic livelihoods.
 To the spa-town famous for its healing waters, a toxic gold mining production at its doorstep is an unwelcome neighbour.
-The gold mine has already caused dust pollution, and its cyanide leaching technology poses a serious threat to tourism in Armenia’s ‘little Switzerland’ and could be detrimental to Armenia’s water resources, such as Arpa river and lake Sevan.
+The gold mine has already caused water and dust pollution, and its cyanide leaching technology poses a serious threat to tourism in Armenia’s ‘little Switzerland’ and could be detrimental to Armenia’s water resources, such as Arpa river and lake Sevan.